EVerest/everest-core/modules/API/README.md

     - ChargingPausedEV
     - ChargingPausedEVSE
     - Finished

-- **active_permanent_faults** array of all active errors that are permanent faults (i.e. that block charging).
-If anything is set here it should be shown as an error to the user instead of showing the current state:
-    - RCD_Selftest
-    - RCD_DC
-    - RCD_AC
-    - VendorError
-    - VendorWarning
-    - ConnectorLockCapNotCharged
-    - ConnectorLockUnexpectedOpen
-    - ConnectorLockUnexpectedClose
-    - ConnectorLockFailedLock
-    - ConnectorLockFailedUnlock
-    - MREC1ConnectorLockFailure
-    - MREC2GroundFailure
-    - MREC3HighTemperature
-    - MREC4OverCurrentFailure
-    - MREC5OverVoltage
-    - MREC6UnderVoltage
-    - MREC8EmergencyStop
-    - MREC10InvalidVehicleMode
-    - MREC14PilotFault
-    - MREC15PowerLoss
-    - MREC17EVSEContactorFault
-    - MREC18CableOverTempDerate
-    - MREC19CableOverTempStop
-    - MREC20PartialInsertion
-    - MREC23ProximityFault
-    - MREC24ConnectorVoltageHigh
-    - MREC25BrokenLatch
-    - MREC26CutCable
-    - DiodeFault
-    - VentilationNotAvailable
-    - BrownOut
-    - EnergyManagement
-    - PermanentFault
-    - PowermeterTransactionStartFailed

-- **active_errors** array of all active errors that do not block charging.
-This could be shown to the user but the current state should still be shown as it does not interfere with charging.
-The enum is the same as for active_permanent_faults.

 ### everest_api/evse_manager/var/limits
 This variable is published every second and contains a json object with information